 - to taste extra virgin olive oil (or sesame oil)

-- 5 tbsps lemon juice
+- 2.5 fl oz lemon juice

 Tools

-- 1 Food processor
+- 1 Food Processor

 Steps

-Let’s start by making the tahini paste.
+Let’s start with making the tahini paste.

-Pour the white sesame seeds into a large non-stick pan and toast them for a few minutes over low heat on the smallest burner (I usually take 7/8 minutes), stirring them occasionally with a metal spoon to prevent burning.
+Pour the white sesame seeds into a large non-stick pan and toast them for a few minutes over low heat on the smallest burner (I usually take 7/8 minutes), stirring them occasionally with a metal spoon to prevent them from burning.
 The color of the toasted seeds doesn’t change much compared to the untoasted ones.